Get Free Solar Panel Quotes

 • Get paid for what you don't use

 With the cost of solar panels dropping, homes all over Wales are going solar.
-There are now more than 84,000 households in Wales with solar panels, meaning one in every 17 homes cuts their electricity bills with sunlight.
+According to the MCS, around 100,000 households in Wales now have solar panels, meaning over 7.5% of Welsh households are cutting their electricity bills with renewable energy from the sun.
+In fact, Wales has the highest uptake of renewables per household in the UK.

 If you’re ready to start looking for solar panels, we can help you compare solar panel prices.
-Just enter a few details and our trusted suppliers will contact you with free quotes.
+Enter a few details, and our trusted suppliers will contact you for free quotes.

 Roof Mounted Solar Panels in Holyhead, Wales.
 There is a clear blue sky in the background.